-When I started livingsafe, I wanted to not only help educate people on how to live a healthier, safer, lifestyle, but I felt it was incredibly important that I also do what I could to educate others on how to live a cruelty-free, ethical and humane lifestyle as well and my inspiration to educate about animal welfare, comes from the admiration and respect I have for the following amazing people – Jane Goodall – Peter Singer – Patty Mark: 3 Inspirational Animal Rights Activists
+When I started LivingSafe.com.au back in March 2011, I wanted to not only help educate people on how to live a healthier and safer lifestyle, but I felt it was incredibly important that I do what I could through my blog to educate others on how to live a cruelty-free, ethical and humane lifestyle, and to educate others about animal welfare.
+This passion to help animals is driven by the admiration and respect I have for the following amazing people – Jane Goodall – Peter Singer – Patty Mark: 3 Inspirational Animal Rights Activists

 Individuals that have spent literally many decades, selflessly fighting for animal rights, while often putting themselves at great risk.